alignalghii/reversed-polish-notation-translator/README.md

 The Haskell implementation can be rather compact, while maintaining also modularity, reuse and lazy coupling.
 The sourcecode is accompanied also by Hspec and QuickCheck test cases.

+### Specification with test libs Hspec and QuickCheck

 Let us begin with the Hspec test scenario: it contains a kind of specification of the task itself.
 It can be found in the [`Translator.hs`](haskell+quickcheck/Translator.hs) file: